Nicole LeapleyPrimary Election 2022 WinnerGeneral Election 2022 Winner

-in 2022
+in 2023

-Running as Democrat
+Running as Non-Partisan Election

 I was born in rural Nebraska where I attended public schools and a public land-grant university for college.
 I will be forever grateful for my public education.
 It prepared me extremely well for an engaged life and helped me excel in a challenging career and become a leader in my community.
 I earned my doctorate and spent over 20 years working in higher education.